 CPI Aerostructures Announces Fourth Quarter and

-Management will host a conference call on Monday, March 28, 2016, at 11:00 a.m.
-ET to discuss these results as well as recent corporate developments.
+Management will host a conference call today at 8:30 a.m.
+ET to discuss the company's results as well as recent corporate developments.
 After opening remarks, there will be a question and answer period.
-Interested parties may participate in the call by dialing 877-407-8029 or 201-689-8029.
-Please call in 10 minutes before the conference call is scheduled to begin and ask for the CPI Aero call.
+Interested parties may participate in the call by dialing 844-378-6486 or 412-542-4181.
+Please call in 10 minutes before the conference call is scheduled to begin.
 The conference call will also be broadcast live over the Internet.
 Additionally, a slide presentation will accompany the conference call.
 To listen to the live call, please go to www.cpiaero.com, click on the Investor Relations section, then to the Event Calendar.
-Please go to the website 15 minutes early to download and install any necessary audio software.
 If you are unable to listen live, the conference call will be archived and can be accessed for approximately 90 days.

 About CPI Aero

-CPI Aero is a U.S. manufacturer of structural assemblies for fixed wing aircraft, helicopters and airborne Intelligence Surveillance and Reconnaissance (ISR) pod systems in both the commercial aerospace and national security markets.
-Within the global aerostructure supply chain, CPI Aero is either a Tier 1 supplier to aircraft original equipment manufacturers or a Tier 2 subcontractor to major Tier 1 manufacturers.
+CPI Aero is a U.S. manufacturer of structural assemblies for fixed wing aircraft, helicopters and airborne Intelligence Surveillance and Reconnaissance pod systems in both the commercial aerospace and national security markets.
+Within the global aerostructure supply chain, CPI Aero is either a Tier 1 supplier to aircraft OEMs or a Tier 2 subcontractor to major Tier 1 manufacturers.
 CPI also is a prime contractor to the U.S. Department of Defense, primarily the Air Force.
 In conjunction with its assembly operations, CPI Aero provides engineering, program management, supply chain management, and MRO services.
-Among the key national security programs that CPI Aero supplies are the E-2D Advanced Hawkeye surveillance aircraft, the UH-60 BLACK HAWK® helicopter, the F-16 Falcon fighter, the T-38C Talon trainer, the MH-53/CH-53 variant helicopters, the MH-60S mine countermeasure helicopter, the AH-1Z ZULU attack helicopter, the DB-110 reconnaissance pod, the ALMDS mine detecting pod, and the A-10 Thunderbolt attack jet.
-In the commercial aviation market CPI Aero manufactures products for the Gulfstream G650 ultra-large cabin business jet, the HondaJet advanced light jet, the Embraer Phenom 300 business jet, the new Cessna Citation X+, and the S-92® helicopter.
 CPI Aero is included in the Russell Microcap® Index.

-The above statements include forward looking statements that involve risks and uncertainties, which are described from time to time in CPI Aero’s SEC reports, including CPI Aero’s Form 10-K for the year ended December 31, 2015, and Form 10-Q for the three-month periods ended March 31, 2016, June 30, 2016, and September 30, 2016.
+The above statements include forward looking statements that involve risks and uncertainties, which are described from time to time in CPI Aero's SEC reports, including CPI Aero's Form 10-K for the year ended December 31, 2015, and Form 10-Q for the three-month periods ended March 31, 2016, June 30, 2016, and September 30, 2016.

 CPI Aero® is a registered trademark of CPI Aerostructures, Inc.